VaishaliBurge29/Converting_Scanned_Documents_To_TEI_XML/README.md

 ## Document Processing Pipeline for Historical Documents (TEI XML Output)

 This project automates the conversion of scanned historical documents into a structured and searchable TEI XML format, facilitating analysis and archiving.
-It leverages the ocrd processor suite for efficient handling of document images and incorporates a flexible approach to accommodate document variations.
+It leverages the OCR-D processor suite for efficient handling of document images and incorporates a flexible approach to accommodate document variations.

 ## Table of Contents